dustalov/greeb/README.md

 # Greeb

-Greeb [grʲip] is a simple yet awesome and Unicode-aware text segmentator that is based on regular expressions.
-The API documentation is available at [RubyDoc.info].
+Greeb [grʲip] is a simple yet awesome and Unicode-aware text segmentator based on regular expressions.
+The API documentation is available on [RubyDoc.info].
 The software demonstration is available on
 <https://greeb.herokuapp.com>.

 [RubyDoc.info]: http://www.rubydoc.info/github/dustalov/greeb/master